-To achieve each Award – whether it’s The Duke of Ed, The Compass Award or The Bridge Award, young people create their own unique program of activities over a set length of time across four Sections: Service, Physical Recreation, Skill and Adventurous Journey.
-For the Gold level of The Duke of Ed, there’s a fifth Section: Residential Project.
+In designing their Award, Participants create a unique program of activities over a set period and across four Sections: Service, Physical Recreation, Skill and Adventurous Journey.
+For the Gold level of The Duke of Ed, there’s the fifth Section, Residential Project.

-The Sections provide the framework which opens the door to a virtually endless range of activities, challenges and adventures.
-By understanding what each Section involves, young people can choose activities that enhance their experience whilst ensuring they meet all the requirements to achieve their Award.
+The Sections provide the framework that opens the door to a virtually endless range of activities, challenges and adventures.
+By understanding what each Section involves, young people can choose activities that enhance their experience while ensuring that they meet all the requirements of the Award.

-For each Section of the program, Participants will need to find appropriate Assessors to mentor them in each activity.
+For each Section activity, Participants need to find appropriate Assessors to mentor them.
 The role of the Assessor is to monitor the Participant’s progress towards their goal and write a short report at the conclusion of their activity period.

 An Assessor is someone who:

 - has a current Working With Children Check

 - is more skilled, experienced or qualified in the activity than the Participant

 - is able to help set a goal for the activity

 - is able to oversee the Participant’s progress